mkdrake37/seams/projects/index.md

     Workshop project work entails preparing a library of ODE models for transmission as an R package.
 Longer term work would involve deploying these models in fitting and model comparison analyses, on data from various African countries, particularly Swaziland.

  - **Dengue Vaccination Campaign Modeling for Thailand** (TJH):
- We have an agent-based dengue model which we have been using to study disease dynamics in Mexico.
-This project is to modify the model as necessary to apply it to a region in Thailand, where dengue is an even larger problem.
+ Dengue is a mosquito transmitted disease with increasing prevalence world-wide.
+There are several vaccines in development, and it is critical to assess these vaccines carefully so they provide the maximum benefit.
+We have an agent-based dengue model which we have been using to study Dengue dynamics in Mexico.

+   Workshop project work would be to modify the model as necessary to apply it to a region in Thailand, where Dengue is an even larger problem.
+Longer term work could include more refactoring to generalize the model to many other regions, including particularly African settings.

  - **Teaching Tutorials for Meaningful Modeling of Epidemiological Data** (CABP):
  AIMS South Africa regularly hosts a workshop on modeling epidemiological data.
 The group that runs that workshop has prepared a variety of tutorials and demonstrations in R.  However, that work has haphazardly accumulated over the many years of their workshop.